Goalsum/TataruBook/docs/quick_start.md

 || 2023-1-5 | Sharlayan Bank current | -20 | Food and Beverages | Breakfast at Inn |
 || 2023-1-7 | Sharlayan Bank current | -45 | Food and Beverages | Dinner at the Last Stand |

-After the execution is complete, right-click on the `accounting.db` file and select `statements` under the `TataruBook export` submenu to export the [statements]({{ site.baseurl }}/tables_and_views.html#statements) view.
+After the execution is complete, right-click on the `accounting.db` file and select `statements` under the `TataruBook export view` submenu to export the [statements]({{ site.baseurl }}/tables_and_views.html#statements) view.
 Open the `statements.csv` file that appears in the folder with Excel and you'll see the following:

 | posting_index | trade_date | account_index | amount | target | comment | src_name | asset_index | is_external | target_name | balance |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|